skillslab/.github/readme_template.md

 Describe or link all applications/services in this repository as well as their command line options or environment variables.

-## :scroll: Guidelines
+## :handshake: Contributing

+Link to a `CONTRIBUTING.md` which explains what steps are required to contribute to this repository.
+This file is linked when a new pull request is created.

-Provide links to coding guidelines that are followed as well es linters or formatters that are used.
+Provide links to coding guidelines and style guides that are followed as well es linters or formatters that are used.

+Explain how hooks can be setup and what they are doing.
+Enumerate which checks are performed for each pull request so that a contributor can run them locally and doesn't have to wait for the feedback of github actions.

 ## :arrows_counterclockwise: Sync